-The pandemic of COVID-19 not only reduced the carbon footprint of planes we overpopulate the skies with, but it also gave a temporary relief for some of the world’s greatest attractions.
+The pandemic of COVID-19 not only reduced the carbon footprint of planes we overpopulate the skies with but also gave temporary relief for some of the world’s greatest attractions.
 The same as Angkor Wat in Cambodia, or Kanchanaburi Bridge in Thailand, Santorini could finally take a break from a neverending influx of tourists eager to find their five minutes of fame.

 The absence of tourists revealed the history of abuse towards the architecture and culture of Oia.
 All-present signs “no climbing – keep off”, or even painted big black letters on one white church – “church – don’t step on”, showed that #instaidiots crossed the line more than once.